b3rendsh/bit90/README.md

 - 11.6" TFT Display with composite video + audio

 Note: in the (PAL) version 3.1 of the BIT90 rom 30x24 characters are available in textmode instead of the 32x24 in the (NTSC) 3.0 version.
 Due to some errors in the PAL RF TV module, the far left side of the screen is not visible.
+The composite out works just fine.

 ## BASIC
 The BIT90 BASIC is similar to MSX and TI-99/4A.
 You can extend it with your own commands.